Basahi Banzar

-Basahi Banzar is a village situated in the Lakhimpur Kheri District, Uttar Pradesh, India, near the border with Nepal.
-One part is covered by forest and all the three part is covered agricultural farms.
-The river Shardha is nearby, as are the towns Basahi and Sampurna Nagar.
-The nearest railway station is Palia Kalanpalia kalan.
-People of this region generally do farming.
-Fair is also a popular event here which takes place every year.
-It is to celebrate harvesting festival and it is celebrate during Diwali.
-Most of the people are migrating for search of work to suburban and urban areas places like Bombay Punjab and few other places.
+Basahi Banzar is a village situated in the Lakhimpur Kheri district in Uttar Pradesh, India.
+It is located near the border with Nepal.
+The nearest railway station is in Palia Kalan.
+Residents in Basahi Banzar generally partake in farming.

 Education

 Education here is not of optimal standard: there are a few schools which take care of students of these places and people are not much interested in sending their children to school as they are poor.
 Children start working in the farm of theirs or others as very early age.

-Public Inter college, Indra siksha niketan, Oxford public schools are few mejor schools nearby.
+Public Inter college, Indra siksha niketan, and Oxford public schools are a few major schools nearby.